 Use of the CybOX Core and Common data models is required; however, use of the CybOX Object data models is purely optional: users select and use only those Objects and corresponding data models that are needed.
 Importing the entire CybOX suite of data models is not necessary.

 The CybOX specification overview document provides a comprehensive overview of the full set of CybOX data models [CybOXO], which in addition to the Core, Common, and numerous Object data models, includes a set of default controlled vocabularies.
-[CybOXO] also summarizes the relationship of CybOX to other languages, and outlines general CybOX data model conventions.
+[CybOXO] also summarizes the relationship of CybOX to other externally defined data models, and outlines general CybOX data model conventions.

 All specification documents can be found on this CybOX Website [CybOX-SPC].